-By executing on these priorities, we will create a compelling experience for customers and be positioned to invest pragmatically and opportunistically in growth initiatives while focusing on maintaining a strong balance sheet.
-In connection with our cost reduction efforts, we expect to see favorable impacts to our selling, general and administrative expenses.
+By executing on these priorities, we can create a compelling experience for customers and be positioned to invest pragmatically in growth initiatives.
+We can also maintain a strong balance sheet.
+In connection with our cost reduction efforts, we expect to see favorable impacts to our selling, general and administrative ("SG&A") expenses in the quarters to come as we pursue profitability.
 We believe these efforts are critical to achieve sustained profitability to enable long-term value creation for our stockholders.

 In May 2022, we announced the launch of our non-custodial digital asset wallet to allow gamers and others to store, send, receive, and use cryptocurrencies and non-fungible tokens ("NFTs") across decentralized apps.
 In July 2022, we launched our NFT marketplace to allow gamers, creators, collectors and others to buy, sell and trade NFTs.
 Our NFT marketplace enables parties to own their digital assets, which are represented and secured on the blockchain, and allows parties to connect to their own digital asset wallets to enable transactions.
-Over time, the marketplace will expand functionality to encompass additional categories such as Web3 gaming, more creators and other Ethereum environments.
+During fiscal November 2022 we launched the integration of the Immutable X blockchain protocol, which provides access to various web 3 games and NFT gaming assets to our customers.